blakeembrey/react-free-style/README.md

 })
 ```

-### Mixin
+### Dynamic Styles

-Use the mixin to automatically attach and detach styles when the component is rendered.
-This will also push the rendered styles to the parent `ReactFreeStyle` instance so only a single `<Style.Element />` needs to be output.
+Inline (dynamic) styles can be registered using the `registerStyle` and `registerKeyframes` methods on your React component.
+Any styles registered will follow the React lifecycle and automatically remove when the component is unmounted.

 ```js
 var Style = require('react-free-style').create()